DidierMalenfant/didier.malenfant.net/pages/2 - project freedom.md

 <a href="https://spdx.org/licenses/GPL-3.0-or-later.html" target="_blank"><img alt="license badge" src="https://img.shields.io/badge/license-GPLv3.0-orange"></a>
 <img alt="status badge" src="https://img.shields.io/badge/phase-research-green">

-### An open-source fantasy gaming console for the Analog Pocket.
+### An open-source fantasy gaming console for the Analogue Pocket.

 #### What is it?

-Project Freedom's **pfx1** is a fantasy console, much like [pico8](https://www.lexaloffle.com/pico-8.php), [tic-80](https://tic80.com) or [arduboy](https://www.arduboy.com), but for the Analog Pocket [OpenFPGA](https://www.analogue.co/developer) platform.
+Project Freedom's **pfx1** is a fantasy console, much like [pico8](https://www.lexaloffle.com/pico-8.php), [tic-80](https://tic80.com) or [arduboy](https://www.arduboy.com), but for the Analogue Pocket [OpenFPGA](https://www.analogue.co/developer) platform.
 There isn't much to see here yet but the main purpose of this site is to host a blob so that the journey can be documented.

 #### Where can I get the latest updates?